 - High critic scores—often 97–100 points from The Wine Advocate and Jeb Dunnuck—reinforce collectability and auction performance

-Large-format bottles and library vintages frequently command double retail in vertical sets or OWC presentations.
+Large-format bottles and library vintages frequently command double the retail price in vertical sets or original wooden case presentations.

-Hundred Acre’s Morgan’s Way continues to rise in both profile and valuation.
-As demand grows among new global collectors—especially in Asia and the Middle East—the already tight supply is further constrained.
+Hundred Acre’s Morgan’s Way continues to rise in both profile and valuation heading into 2026.
+As demand grows among new global collectors, especially in Asia and the Middle East, the already tight supply is further constrained.
+That dynamic only works in your favor as a holder.

 - Cult following backed by Woodbridge’s proprietary vineyard holdings and winemaking reputation